FreeCodeCampGuam/A-Club/instructions.md

     Our game is using the **`t`** variable to track how much time has passed.
 We'll leave that alone for now.

     Variables can also hold **booleans**.
 A boolean is just something that is `true` or `false`.
     Now let's make our game work!
 Something is watching the `start` variable and stopping our game from running.
 Let's change the **`start`** variable so that we can start the game.
-Right now it's `false`.
-Change it to the opposite of `false`!
+Right now it's `false`, so change it to the opposite of `false`!

     Once you've done that, reload your game with <kbd>Ctrl</kbd>+<kbd>R</kbd> and see if it worked!